On effective equidistribution for quotients of SL(d): Introduction

 \section{Introduction}

+Rigidity results for dynamics of group actions on homogeneous spaces, i.e., quotients of Lie groups by discrete subgroups of finite covolume, have been a subject of great interest with several striking results and applications.
+Indeed the solution of Oppenheim's conjecture by Margulis in \cite{Margulis-Oppenheim-proof} opened up a new chapter in the dialogue between homogeneous dynamics and number theory.
+The landmark results in \cite{Ratner-proc-measure,Ratner-acta-measure,Ratner-invent-solvable,Ratner-measure-rigidity,Ratner-bull-distribution} of Ratner on unipotent dynamics became quite quickly the engines to many interesting applications of homogeneous dynamics.
+The proofs of these rigidity results use techniques from ergodic theory and are often not quantitative.
+It is a challenging problem, with several applications, to provide effective and quantitative accounts of these rigidity results.

-In \cite{EMV} a polynomially effective equidistribution theorem for closed orbits of semisimple group $H$ is proven under the assumption that $H$ has trivial centralizer in the ambient group $G$.
+In \cite{EMV} a polynomially effective equidistribution theorem for closed orbits of semisimple group $H$ is proven under the assumption that the Lie algebra $\mathfrak{h}$ of $H$ has trivial centralizer in the Lie algebra $\mathfrak{g}$ of the ambient group $G$.
 As explained in \cite{EMV} this centralizer assumption does not seem to be truly essential to the method.
 We consider a first case where similar results can be obtained in the presence of a one-dimensional centralizer.